cubicdaiya/slackboard/SPEC.md

 # Specification for Slackboard

-Slackboard is a board server for Slack.
+Slackboard is a proxy server for Slack.
 It accepts a HTTP request.

 ## API